Lovely's Purchase: Military intervention

 The treaty, however, still did not stop the violence between members of the two groups.
 Due to the buffer area not living up to expectations, in 1817 the U.S. Army built Fort Smith, (Note: Historic Ft.
 Smith was in Sebastian County, Arkansas.) and the U.S. government made it clear that Lovely's Purchase would only house Native Americans from that time on.
 (Note: With a presidential proviso that "...[Persis Lovely] is to remain where she lives during life...”
-According to the Treaty of 1818, William Lovely's widow was the only white settler legally allowed to stay on the Purchase lands.)
+According to the Treaty of 1818, William Lovely's widow was the only European settler legally allowed to stay on the Purchase lands.)
 Another treaty between Osage and Cherokee was signed in 1818 at St. Louis, one that finally formalized the earlier Lovely's Purchase, and was this time endorsed by the U.S.

 In 1819, Arkansas was separated from the Missouri Territory, and became an official organized territory of the United States.
 Lovely's Purchase was made part of Crawford County at that time.
 In 1822, due to requests by territorial governor James Miller, the U.S. authorized another outpost and established Fort Gibson (Note: Ft.
 Gibson was in modern Muskogee County, Oklahoma.) (finished in 1824).
 Fort Gibson was manned by the U.S. Seventh Infantry.
 The large area these forts oversaw was dubbed "Lovely's Donations" by later legislators.
-The area still remained contentious, with complaints to the legislators from both White settlers—who were continually being moved out of the ever expanding Lovely Purchase—and the Cherokee—who were being pressured to abandon the rich farmlands and salt mine tracts to the White Americans.
+The area still remained contentious, with complaints to the legislators from both European settlers—who were continually being moved out of the ever expanding Lovely Purchase—and the Cherokee—who were being pressured to abandon the rich farmlands and salt mine tracts to the European Americans.

 Lovely County

 A sutler by the name of John Nicks accompanied the Seventh Infantry to Fort Gibson, and eventually settled in the area of the fort.
 In 1828, he founded Nicksville, the future capital of Lovely County.
 (Note: Nicksville was located in what became Sequoyah County, Oklahoma) More than a decade after Lovely's 1817 death, the area—along with additional tracts of purchased and donated land—was incorporated by the Territory of Arkansas as the short-lived Lovely County.

-Lovely's Purchase was, without federal authorization, created a county by the Arkansas legislature in 1827 in an effort to keep the area part of the planned State of Arkansas, and White Americans immediately started settling there.
+Lovely's Purchase was, without federal authorization, created a county by the Arkansas legislature in 1827 in an effort to keep the area part of the planned State of Arkansas, and European Americans immediately started settling there.
 Lovely County only existed from October 31, 1827, to May 6, 1828, when the U.S. government signed the Cherokee Treaty of 1828.
 Lovely County had included all or part of present-day Benton, Washington, Crawford counties in Arkansas; plus all or part of present-day Delaware, Sequoyah, Adair, Cherokee, Wagoner, Muskogee, and Mayes counties in present-day Oklahoma.